liu3zhenlab/easysbatch/README.md

 ```
 esbatch --indir data --inpattern fastq$ --cmd gzip --submit
 ```
 `--submit` is specified for the slurm submission.
 Without `--submit`, only submission script is generated.
 By default, "aj" is the prefix and the submission script `aj.sbatch` is generated.
-The code in `aj.sbatch` can be double checked or modified and be submitted manually through the following script.
+The code in `aj.sbatch` can be double checked or modified and then submitted manually through the following script.
 ```
 sbatch aj.sbatch
 ```